-The U.S.-Mexico border spans nearly 2,000 miles, from Brownsville, Texas in the east, to San Diego, CA in the west.
+The U.S.-Mexico border spans nearly 2,000 miles, from Brownsville, Texas / Matamoros, Tamaulipas in the east, to San Diego, California / Tijuana, Baja California in the west.
 The border line passes through mountains, deserts, marshes and other incredibly diverse ecological regions.
 The border wall is not always built on the international boundary line - at times it is built up to a mile away, cutting people off from their private property, restricting access to parks and protected refuge areas.

-In the last three decades the southern border has become home to one of the most militarized regions in the world.
-The deadly border wall has divided vibrant communities, put people’s lives at risk, harmed wildlife, and has destroyed sacred indigenous sites.
+Over the last three decades, the border has become home to one of the most militarized regions in the world.
+The deadly border wall has divided vibrant communities, put people’s lives at risk, harmed wildlife, and destroyed sacred indigenous sites.

-As of January 2021, over 700 miles of wall exist dividing the U.S. and Mexico — covering 37% of the total length of the border.
+As of January 21, 2021, 776 miles of wall exist dividing the U.S. and Mexico -- covering about 40% of the total length of the border.
 A total of 654 miles of border wall were built before Trump took office by the Bush and Obama administrations.
-The state of Arizona had the longest number of pre-Trump border wall construction at a total of 307 miles (including both pedestrian walls and vehicle barriers).
-California, Texas and New Mexico each had a total of 116 miles of deadly wall before Trump began rapidly and forcefully continuing construction of border walls.
+The state of Arizona had the most miles of pre-Trump border wall construction at a total of 307 miles (including both pedestrian walls and vehicle barriers).
+California, Texas and New Mexico each had 116 miles before Trump rapidly and forcefully continued construction.

 These walls can measure up to 20 feet and divide urban areas.
 Many were originally built from steel landing mats, and are now being replaced by steel bollard walls.